Zevrov/holbertonschool-zero_day/README.md

 #### How to use VM's with Vagrant?
-enter these lines of code
+enter these lines of code:
 '''
-$ vagrant init hashicorp/precise64
+vagrant init hashicorp/precise64
-$ vagrant up
+vagrant up
 '''

 After running the above two commands, you will have a fully running virtual machine